UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.CListValue.rst

       :return: The key value or a default.

-   .. method:: filter(name, prop)

-      Return a list of items with name matching `name` regex and with a property matching `prop` regex.
-      If `name` is empty every items are checked, if `prop` is empty no property check is proceeded.

-      :return: The list of matching items.

    .. method:: from_id(id)

       This is a funtion especially for the game engine to return a value with a spesific id.